MEF-GIT/MEF-LSO-Legato-SDK/documentation/serviceApi/fm/MEF W148 - LSO Allegro, LSO Interlude and LSO Legato Fault Management API - Developer Guide.md

 **Figure 16.
 Modify Fault Management Job progress tracking - Polling**

-**_Note_**: The Modify Fault Management Job process is altering the state of the FM job itself.
-It is important to note that notifications resulting from changes in the state of the Fault Management Job are not represented in Figures 15 and 16.

 **_Note_**: The context of notifications is not a part of the considered use case itself.
 It is presented to show the big picture of end-to-end flow.
 This applies also to all further use case flow diagrams with notifications.